-Before removing the tree sections from the box(es), locate the small pack of extra bulbs and fuses along with the complimentary light tester (if included), generally taped to the inside wall of the box.
+Before removing the tree sections from the box(es), locate the small pack of extra bulbs and fuses.
 You will want to find a safe location for these, as they may become useful in future seasons.

 Gently remove the tree stand and each tree section.
 Carefully inspect each piece to ensure there are no exposed wires, loose connections, cracks or frays.